FAIRVAR: Fair Federated Learning via Variance Regularization: Introduction

-An equitable fair FL procedure minimizes disparities in client performances, leading to more equitable outcomes.
-In this context, fairness has been conceptualized in three distinct forms: good-intent equitable fairness~\citep{mohri2019agnostic}, Pareto-optimal equitable fairness~\citep{cui2021addressing}, and performance equitable fairness~\citep{li2019fair}.
+Fairness in FL is generally categorized into three types: collaborative fairness, equitable fairness, and algorithmic fairness.
+In this work, we focused on equitable fairness, which seeks to minimize disparities in client performances.
+Within this category, fairness has been further conceptualized in three distinct forms: good-intent equitable fairness~\cite{mohri2019agnostic}, Pareto-optimal equitable fairness~\cite{cui2021addressing}, and performance equitable fairness~\cite{li2019fair}.
 Among these research lines, performance equitable fairness has attracted much attention.
 This approach aims to ensure equal performance across all clients without sacrificing the overall model performance.
 The local loss functions are usually modified in an attempt to achieve performance equitable fairness.
 It is, however, still unclear how different proposed loss functions support the goal of performance equitable fairness, making it challenging to determine which approaches are most effective in practical settings.
 Moreover, most existing methods lack a solid theoretical foundation, making it difficult to justify their use or apply them across diverse FL scenarios.